-Title of Each Class of Amount to be Registered Proposed Maximum Proposed Maximum Amount of Registration Securities to be Registered Offering Price Per Unit Aggregate Offering Price Fee Common Stock, \$0.01 par value per share (1) (1) \$5,000,000 \$644(2)
+Title of Each Class of Securities to be Registered Amount to be Registered Proposed Maximum Offering Price Per Unit Proposed Maximum Aggregate Offering Price Amount of Registration Fee Common Stock,

 (1) An indeterminate number of shares of common stock are registered hereunder for issuance by the registrant from time to time at indeterminate prices.
 The aggregate public offering price of common stock offered by the registrant will not exceed \$5,000,000.

-(2) Previously paid.

 The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.